tinamayswinkels/sbe/_projects/nelson-residence.md

     image_path: /uploads/NelsonResidenceInterior1.JPG
 ---

-SBE was engaged to complete a thermal performance assessment for this residential dwelling and work with the architect to ensure constructability and cost-effectiveness of the performance solution.
+SBE was engaged to complete a thermal performance assessment for this residential dwelling and work with the architect to ensure suitability, constructability and cost-effectiveness of the performance solution.